bilune/microfrontends-architecture/README.md

 ### Product development
 You can run the commands above and just start coding too!

 But if you are a product developer you probably don't care that much about the common parts of the app.
-You just want to log into the app, go to your own path and code.
+You just want to login to the app, go to your own path and code.
 To do that, you need to setup the URL of the remote deployed app in your .env file
 ```bash
 # .env file
 HOST_URL='https://mf-host-chi.vercel.app'